Last updated on June 12th, 2026

 This is not a theme park

-Despite its incredible cuteness, Old Porvoo is a real town where about 800 people live and work.
-There are lots of shops, galleries, restaurants, cafes, and museums – but most of the buildings here are private homes.
+Despite its cuteness, Old Porvoo is a real town where about 800 people live and work.
+There are numerous shops, galleries, restaurants, cafes, and museums, but most of the buildings here are private homes.
 Please treat the area and the people who live here as you would want others to treat you and your home.
 Be respectful of both private property and the privacy of those who live here.
 This is their home.

 Why two names?

-Sweden began colonizing parts of Finland in the 12th century, establishing forts and bringing Swedish settlers to the western and southern coast.
-Of course, they conducted business and governed these areas in Swedish and, over time, Swedish was spoken by all educated people in Finland and became the official language.
+Sweden began colonizing parts of Finland in the 12th century, establishing forts and bringing Swedish settlers to the western and southern coasts.
+Of course, they governed and conducted business in Swedish.
+Over time, Swedish was spoken by all educated people in Finland and became the official language.

 Of course, as is true throughout Finland, many people understand and speak at least some English too!
 That makes it an easy place for American visitors.